Meet The Team

 Rob established McCabe Physiotherapy in October 2015.
 A Kildare native he went to school in Newbridge before going to Dublin City University where he graduated with a BSc (Hons) Sports Science and Health.
 He then went on to graduate with an MSc Physiotherapy from Robert Gordon University Aberdeen.
 He has worked in private practice in Kildare and Dublin over the last 11 years gaining invaluable experience in a broad range of musculoskeletal conditions.

-More recently he returned to further his studies completing a Masters in Sports Physiotherapy at UCD.
+In 2013 he returned to further his studies completing a Masters in Sports Physiotherapy at UCD.
 Research topics he has carried out to date include: 'The Reliability of The Lindop Mobility Scale with Parkinson's Disease', 'Evaluation of Speed and Power in Gaelic Footballers', and most recently 'Reliability of the Functional Movement Screen with long distance runners'.